-The first is to transfer them directly into the programs of participating airlines.
-These include United Airlines, Southwest Airlines, British Airways, Virgin Atlantic, Singapore Airlines, Air France, and Korean Airlines.
+The first is to transfer them directly to the programs of participating airlines.
+These include United Airlines, Southwest Airlines, British Airways, Virgin Atlantic, Singapore Airlines, and Air France.
 Once there, you can redeem miles using the rules of each airline’s program.
 That also means you can use the miles on any partner with each airline (for example, Air Canada is a partner of United, so United miles can be used for Air Canada flights).

 You simply search for flights at UltimateRewards.com in the same way you would at Orbitz, Expedia, or Travelocity.
 You will see the same prices you would if buying a ticket with cash.
 Then, you can pay for all or part of the cost with points.
 Each point you have is worth 1.25 cents toward travel.
 Put another way, every 10,000 points is worth $125 toward travel.